-Puppies need a variety of experiences from car rides to visiting with all kinds of people to going to as many settings as you can imagine.
+Puppies need a variety of experiences, from car rides to visiting with all kinds of people to going to as many settings as you can imagine.
 This might include activities like taking your puppy to a public park, to a garden center and to the pet store.
 Allow them to meet people of different ages and ethnicities as well as individuals wearing uniforms, hats, and glasses.

 Each new experience you share with your puppy should be pleasant and positive.
 As you are exposing your puppy to new people and places, be prepared and expect the unexpected because one negative experience can have a life-long impact on a dog.
 Don’t overdo socialization experiences; be sure to stop while you and your puppy are still having a good time.
-It is better to have short, but frequent, positive experiences.
+It’s better to have short, but frequent, positive experiences.

 Therapy animals need to be at ease with physical contact.
-When they are young, start by touching their body everywhere including feet, ears, tail and mouth.
+When they are young, start by touching their body everywhere including feet, ears, tail, and mouth.
 Begin with soft and gentle touch and work up to slightly clumsy, but never painful, touch.

 Basic obedience is necessary for any therapy animal.
 This is something you can work on individually or with a trainer.
 If you plan to use a trainer, how do you know which trainer to pick for your puppy?
 Will the trainer be a good fit for you and your pup?
 The Association for Professional Dog Trainers has a great resource that can answer these questions.
-You need to consider the methodology the training center and trainer uses when you select a program.
-Pet Partners advocates for positive reinforcement and force free methods for training because it contributes to the trusting relationship you are building.
+You need to consider the methodology that the training center and trainer uses when you select a program.
+Pet Partners advocates for positive reinforcement and force-free methods for training because it contributes to the trusting relationship you are building.

 Don’t neglect your own training, either.
 Learning to read your animal’s body language is critical for a therapy animal handler.
 Can you identify the subtle cues your animal gives you when they are unsure of a situation?
 And if so, do you know how to respond to support your animal?
 The Pet Partners online canine body language course is a great place to start.